-During the COVID-19 period all referrals will be made by emailing Misconduct.Teacher@education.gov.uk be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
+During the COVID-19 period all referrals will be made by emailing Misconduct.
+Teacher @education.gov.uk

+Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
 As such, DGAT will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.